FakeOut: Leveraging Out-of-domain Self-supervision for Multi-modal Video Deepfake Detection

 \subsection{Backbone}

-Our method is based on the \textit{``Self-Supervised MultiModal Versatile Networks"} (MMV) learning approach by Alayrac \etal \cite{alayrac2020self}.
-In this approach, modality specific representations are learned via contrastive-learning techniques.
-Positive and negative examples are provided by temporal co-occurrence between modalities.
-Below we reiterate the formulation of Alayrac \etal, followed by a detailed explanation on how we adapt and extend their method for video deepfake detection.
+Our method is based on the \textit{``Self-Supervised MultiModal Versatile Networks"} (MMV) approach by Alayrac \etal \cite{alayrac2020self}, in which, modality specific representations are learned via contrastive-learning techniques.
+Below we reiterate the formulation of MMV, followed by a detailed explanation on how we adapt and extend their method for deepfake detection.

-\textbf{MMV representation learning setup.} Given a set of unlabelled videos with multiple modalities, e.g., video, audio and text, MMV seeks to learn a model that can ingest any modality it was trained on and output a representation which can be compared to the other modalities.
+\textbf{MMV representation learning setup.} Given a set of unlabelled videos with multiple modalities, MMV seeks to learn a model that can ingest any modality it was trained on and output a representation which can be compared to the other modalities.
 Formally, in the implementation of Alayrac \etal, a video $x$ is an instance of a set of three modalities \(x = \{x_v, x_a, x_t\}\) where $x_v$, $x_a$, $x_t$ are the visual, audio and text modalities.
 These modalities concretely correspond to a sequence of RGB frames, audio samples, and discrete word tokens obtained by off-the-shelf Automatic Speech Recognition, respectively.
 A modality-specific backbone is a neural network $f_m$, (detailed in \Cref{subsec:experiments-setup}) that takes as input a modality of a video $x_m$, e.g., $x_v$, and outputs a representation vector of dimension \(d_m\).
-We denote the representation vector of modality $m$ by $z_m=f_m(x_m)$ and all modalities' representation vectors by $z=f(x)$ where \(z = \{z_v, z_a, z_t\}\).
-As MMV aims to enable easy comparison between representation of different modalities, and later will be used to calculate the loss function, representations are embedded into a shared space $S_s \subset \mathbb{R}^{d_s}$ of dimension $d_s$, where $s$ contains the list of modalities that are embedded in the space, e.g. $s = va$ for a joint visual-audio space.
-Hence, modalities can be compared via simple dot products.
-Representations were embedded to shared spaces via projection heads.
+We denote the representation vector of modality $m$ by $z_m=f_m(x_m)$ and all modalities' representation vector by $z=f(x)$ where \(z = \{z_v, z_a, z_t\}\).
+As MMV aims to enable easy comparison between representations of different modalities, that will also be used for loss calculations, representations are embedded, via projection heads, into a shared space $S_s \subset \mathbb{R}^{d_s}$, where $s$ contains the list of modalities that are embedded in the space, e.g. $s = va$ for a joint visual-audio space.
+Hence, modalities can be compared via a dot product.
 The vector representing the input modality $x_m$ in the space $S_s$ is denoted by $z_{m\rightarrow s}$.
-We use cross-modality representation comparisons to obtain the state-of-the-art results reported in \Cref{sec:experiments}.
+We use cross-modality representations to obtain the state-of-the-art results reported in \Cref{sec:experiments}.